candidate experience

 • Use recruiting email templates: Writing great recruitment emails that get opened and clicked is no easy feat.
 Plus, it takes time to do that.
 There’s no way you can spend hours crafting the perfect email every time you need to communicate with your candidates.
 So, we’ve created these well-structured, high-conversion recruiting email templates that you can use right away.

 • Create email sequences: A recruitment email sequence is a series of emails used to notify candidates at each stage of their hiring process.
 You can create an automated email sequence and use auto-responses, personalize messaging, and provide real-time updates on their recruitment process.
+To improve overall communication, consider using a cloud-based private branch exchange system to ensure you never miss a call.
+It can integrate seamlessly with your recruitment software for a unified experience.

 9. Personalize the Candidate Experience